 By some estimates, these devices can save you 30 to 40 percent on your electric bill.

-In fact, the installation of more expensive radiant barriers and additional insulation can often be avoided if you take a few minutes to install one of these simple fans.
+In fact, every home needs some kind of whole house attic fan to get rid of stale air and bring in fresh, healthy air.
+Installation of expensive radiant barriers and additional insulation can often be avoided if you take a few minutes to install one of these simple fans.

 Here are three intelligent tips for choosing the right gable attic fan for you home: